Matteo Rizzo (footballer): Club career

 Born in Verbania, but raised in Vignone, Rizzo started playing football at the local grassroots club San Francesco, before joining Gozzano in 2018.
-After several seasons in the club's youth sector, he made his first team debut on June 19, 2021, as he came in as a substitute in the final minutes of the last league match of the season against Folgore Caratese, which ultimately ended in a 3-2 win for his side.
+After several seasons in the club's youth sector, he made his first team debut on 19 June 2021, as he came in as a substitute in the final minutes of the last league match of the season against Folgore Caratese, which ultimately ended in a 3-2 win for his side.

 In the summer of 2021, Rizzo joined Pro Vercelli, where he was first assigned to the under-19 squad.
 However, the following December, the goalkeeper was called-up to the first team by the head coach Franco Lerda, following a streak of injuries occurred to all of the registered senior goalkeepers.
-He subsequently made his professional debut for the club on December 18, 2021, aged 17, starting and playing the entirety of the Serie C match against Mantova, which ended in a 1-1 draw.
+He subsequently made his professional debut for the club on 18 December 2021, aged 17, starting and playing the entirety of the Serie C match against Mantova, which ended in a 1-1 draw.
 Throughout the rest of the 2021–22 season, Rizzo established himself as a regular starter of the first team, as Pro Vercelli reached the promotional play-offs before getting eliminated by Juventus U23 in the second round.

-On July 26, 2022, Rizzo signed his first professional contract with Pro Vercelli, penning a two-year deal with an option for a third season.
+On 26 July 2022, Rizzo signed his first professional contract with Pro Vercelli, penning a two-year deal with an option for a third season.

+On 17 January 2024, Rizzo was loaned out to fellow Serie C club Lumezzane until the end of the season.